vtsynergy/3D-DECT/enhance512x512x64_tiled/README.md

 1. reconstructed_images/test: This folder contains enhanced images generated as output from AI.
 Each scan is put in seperate folders.
 Each folder contains TIFF images.
 2. visualize/test/diff_target_out: This folder contains the absolute difference maps between high-quality CT scans and enhanced CT scans in separated folders.
 Each folder contains TIFF images.
 3. visualize/test/diff_target_in: This folder contains the absolute difference maps between high-quality CT scans and low-quality CT scans in separated folders.
 Each folder contains TIFF images.
+4. visualuze/test/mapped/output: This folder contaons enhanced images generated as output from AI in HU unit.
+Each scan is put in in seperate folder.
+Each folder contains TIFF images.